ccooper6/WineTime/README.md

 ./gradlew build
 ```

-The built `WineTime.jar` file will be located in the `build/libs` directory within the project directory.
+The built `WineTime-3.0.jar` file will be located in the `build/libs` directory within the project directory.

 ## Running the Project